Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Experiments and analysis

 The results in Figure~\ref{fig:two_figs}~(right), show that \method{} outperforms fine-tuning on human data even in this much more restricted setting.
 Furthermore, the efficacy of \rest(5K) over \rest$^*$(5K) highlights the additional gain in performance that we can obtain by spending more compute on sampling a large number of solutions and performing multiple iterations of \method{}.

-\paragraph{Distillation with model-generated data} The above results indicate that self-generated data is better than human data for fine-tuning language models.
-We hypothesize this is because model-generated solutions are more in-distribution compared to human-written solutions.
+\paragraph{Distillation with \method{}-generated data} The above results indicate that self-generated data can be better than human data for fine-tuning language models.
+We hypothesize this may be because model-generated solutions are more in-distribution compared to human-written solutions.
+This raises the question of whether \method{}-generated data can benefit different models than the one generating the data.

-To explore if this benefit extends to different models, we consider a distillation setup on MATH where we fine-tune PaLM 2-S using data generated by a larger model, PaLM 2-L, resulting in solutions for about 5K questions.
+To answer this question, we consider a distillation setup on MATH where we fine-tune PaLM 2-S using data generated by PaLM 2-L, resulting in solutions for about 5K questions.
 Specifically, we ran two distillation experiments: Distill$^*$ (2-L) where we fine-tune on teacher-generated solutions (one per question), similar to ReST~(5K), and Distill~(2-L), which includes multiple solutions per problem, generated during the final iteration of \method{} with PaLM 2-L.

-Our results, shown in Figure~\ref{fig:distill_fig}, reveal that Distill$^*$ surpasses the performance achieved by fine-tuning on human-written solutions, despite having smaller number of training questions.
+Our results, shown in Figure~\ref{fig:two_figs} (right), reveal that Distill$^*$ surpasses the performance achieved by fine-tuning on human-written solutions, despite having smaller number of training questions.
 Additionally, fine-tuning PaLM 2-S with multiple solutions from PaLM 2-L, namely Distill~(2-L), is superior than using self-generated solutions via ReST$^{EM}$.
-This improvement is likely due to the larger number of training questions with solutions in PaLM 2-L generated data compared to 2-S. Overall, these results indicate that model-generated data from larger models can be more effective for fine-tuning smaller models than relying on human-generated data.
+This improvement is likely due to the larger number of training questions with solutions in PaLM 2-L generated data compared to 2-S. Overall, these results indicate that model-generated data can be more effective for fine-tuning smaller models than relying on human-generated data.

+\paragraph{ReST \emph{vs} \method{}} A major difference between \method and ReST is that while \method always fine-tunes the base model for each iteration, ReST continues to finetune the model from the last iteration.
+We run an ablation comparing these options using PaLM 2-S* in Figure \ref{fig:rest_vs_ours} and observe that while ReST and \method{} have similar performance on APPS, the transfer performance to HumanEval is substantially better with \method{}.

+\paragraph{Impact of dataset size} Since one of the main ingredients needed for \method{} is a dataset of input contexts (e.g., questions for MATH), we are interested in evaluating the effect of number of input problems.
+The results from our dataset ablations using the PaLM-2-L model on Hendrycks MATH, Figure~\ref{fig:questions}~(left), show that utilizing just 1000 MATH questions results in significant gains, implying that the method is very efficient in the number of prompts needed.
+However, we noted a slight decrease in performance when using 4,000 questions compared to 2,000, indicating potential variance in the fine-tuning process.
+Ideally, conducting this experiment multiple times would help quantify this variance, but this is prohibitively resource-intensive.
+Overall, we find that \method{} is quite sample efficient and performance gains from \method{} improve as we increase the dataset size.